 - Integrative Capstone in Behavioral Science

-Elective Courses (students choose eight courses from the following)
+Students also choose eight elective courses from the following 15 options

 - Social Environment and Human Behavior

 - Health and Human Behavior

 - Industrial and Organizational Psychology